apache/fury/docs/guide/java_serialization_guide.md

 ### Coping/Mapping object from one type to another type

-Fury support mapping object from one type to another type.
+Fory support mapping object from one type to another type.
 > Notes:
 >
 > 1. This mapping will execute a deep copy, all mapped fields are serialized into binary and
      deserialized from that binary to map into another type.
-> 2. All struct types must be registered with same ID, otherwise Fury can not mapping to correct struct type.
+> 2. All struct types must be registered with same ID, otherwise Fory can not mapping to correct struct type.
-     > Be careful when you use `Fury#register(Class)`, because fury will allocate an auto-grown ID which might be
+     > Be careful when you use `Fory#register(Class)`, because fory will allocate an auto-grown ID which might be
-     > inconsistent if you register classes with different order between Fury instance.
+     > inconsistent if you register classes with different order between Fory instance.

 ```java
 public class StructMappingExample {